jshuadvd/hacks-n-notes/c-sharp.md

 - `Main()` is a static method that serves as an entry point for a C# app and normally lives in a file named **Program.cs**

+### AssemblyInfo
+> Provides properties for getting the information about the application, such as the version number, description, loaded assemblies, and so on.